sarvapallimen/ClickFunnels/README.md

 # Is ClickFunnels Worth It?
-2026 Pros, Cons & Real Cost Explained
+2026 Beginners and Businesses

 If you're thinking about using ClickFunnels, the biggest question is simple: